Terms and Conditions

 3.2 All meets apart from airports waiting time are free for the first 15 minutes; thereafter the Client will be charged £0.25 per minute on the entire waiting time.
 In case of airports meets, the first 60 minutes waiting time from the time of landing are (a) free, for express pickup; or (b) included in the fare for meet&greet; thereafter the Customer will be charged £0.25 per minute.
 There is no additional charge for flight delays.

 3.3 Prices quoted are flat rates.
-Any diversions, additional set downs or pickups by Customers will incur a minimum charge of £5 per stop on the way to set down or pickup.
+Any diversions, additional set downs or pickups by Customers can be subject to additional charges.
 Prices quoted for Services that are not subsequently booked will have a validity of 24 hours.

 3.4 Neither the Provider nor any of its contracted or sub-contracted drivers or suppliers will accept responsibility for loss or damage to the Customers’ luggage.
 Customers are responsible for ensuring that their luggage is loaded/unloaded on the vehicle at all times.
 The Provider or its contracted or sub-contracted third parties have the right to refuse any Customer or to make the journey due to the Customer having excess luggage which would result in the vehicle being unsafe whilst in motion.